dnsimple/dnsimple-support/content/articles/redirect-heroku.markdown

 ---
-title: Redirecting www to not-www domain at Heroku
+title: Redirecting www to Non-www Domain at Heroku
 excerpt: This article explains how to use DNSimple to redirect to an app hosted on Heroku with/without HTTPS.
 categories:
 - Domains
 - Heroku and DNSimple
 ---

-# Redirecting www to not-www domain at Heroku
+# Redirecting www to Non-www Domain at Heroku

 ### Table of Contents {#toc}